GuiltyKing12/FinalProjectCsci441/README.txt

       - planet and sun
       - all shader programs
       - particles systems
-      - some of the collsions
+      - some of the collisions

     Kento
       - Asteroid
       - asteroid belt
-      - collisons
+      - collisions
       - skybox

     Kito